Hudswell Clarke: History

 The company was founded as Hudswell and Clarke in 1860.
 In 1870 the name was changed to Hudswell, Clarke and Rodgers.
 There was another change in 1881 to Hudswell, Clarke and Company.
 The firm became a limited company in 1899.

 In 1862, soon after the company had been formed, they were given the initial design work on William Hamond Bartholomew's compartment boats for the Aire and Calder Navigation.
-The choice of the company may have been influenced by the fact that Bartholomew, the chief engineer for the Navigation, and William Clayton, one of the founders of Hudswell and Clarke, both lived on Spencer Place in Leeds.
+The choice of the company may have been influenced by the fact that Bartholomew, the chief engineer of the Navigation, and William Clayton, one of the founders of Hudswell and Clarke, both lived on Spencer Place in Leeds.
 They produced at least one of the prototype Tom Pudding compartments, but did not get the main contract for their production once the design work had been done.

 As steam locomotive builders, like many of the smaller builders they specialised in small contractor's and industrial tank engines, and rarely built anything bigger than an 0-6-0T.
 They never built any locomotives with superheaters.

 The locomotive part of the business is now part of the Hunslet Engine Company.
 Locomotive-building was always only one part of a diverse product inventory that included underground diesel-powered mining locomotives, hydraulic pit-props and related mining equipment.